rpassas/EasyAnimator/README.md

 ## scratch work:

+### Model:
+AbstractShape: IShape[] that can then have methods called on it to populate the list

+by default a shape has: position(x1, y1), size(w, h), a default or given color

+An instantiated shape is a list of 1 shape concrete shape.
+This

 ### Controller:
 - can take color name e.g. "blue" and convert to rgb for the model to work on
+-

 some basic functionalities: